Donating toys or other items

 - Latex free band-aid drive – Collect a variety of latex-free band-aids for boys and girls.
 These are used in several areas of the clinic and hospital after pokes.

 - Gift card drive – Raise funds to purchase $5 to $10 gift cards to be given to patients as prizes for difficult procedures in the clinic and hospital.
-Popular gift cards include: Target, Barnes & Noble, Walmart, Amazon, Nintendo E-Store, Subway and Culvers)
+Popular gift cards include: Target, Barnes & Noble, Walmart, Amazon, Nintendo E-Store, X-Box, iTunes, Playstation, Subway and Culvers)

-- Board book drive – We encourage reading to all of our clinic and hospital families.
+- Board book drive – We encourage reading!
 While we can wipe off board books in between patients, they deteriorate quickly and frequently need to be replaced.

 - Ear buds/headphones drive – When kids are in the hospital for a long time, they often request headphones after leaving theirs at home.

 - Fleece tie blankets – Kids in the hospital love and appreciate the gift of a fleece blanket.
-They bring warmth and color to an otherwise dull hospital bed.
-We are always in need of larger blankets, especially for the teen population (larger sizes, teen patterns).
+They bring warmth and color to a hospital bed.
+We are especially in need of larger blankets with patterns teens would enjoy.
+We have limited storage.
+Please contact the child life department to confirm the number of blankets we can accept.